ADAPTIVE INFRASTRUCTURE SEGMENTATION (AIS)

 Is your current infrastructure sufficient to protect your high-value targets from threat actors?

-Adaptive Infrastructure Solution (AIS)
+Adaptive Infrastructure Segmentation (AIS)

 Subscribe today to protect your enterprise.

-To enroll your enterprise in the Adaptive Infrastructure Solution (AIS), begin by choosing a location for your Infrastructure Silo and configuring CNS allocation with the Smart Citadel.
+To enroll your enterprise in the Adaptive Infrastructure Segmentation (AIS), begin by choosing a location for your Infrastructure Silo and configuring CNS allocation with the Smart Citadel.
 After setting up the base, determine the number of high-value users, assets, and on-net enterprise locations to connect via the Straitbridge.
 Public-facing applications or data requiring external access will need remote user services to ensure secure access for external users

 Infrastructure Silo